The Double Refuge 🍷 Bubbles Winking at the Brim

 No matter what our philosophy, we remain circumscribed by physiology, from our earliest days in a crib to our final moments in a wooden box.
 The only exceptions to this are 🔺 when we were born someone put us onto a bed rather than into a crib, and 🔺 when we die someone cremates our body on a pile of burning sticks rather than buries it in the ground.

-Effect — Because the logic of reason and the physics of science are so relentless, they force us into acceptance of the scientific method, which is wonderfully solid thing, yet also a never-ending search for truth.
+Effect — Because the logic of reason and the physics of science are so relentless, they force us into acceptance of the scientific method, which is a wonderfully solid thing, yet it also entails a never-ending (and sometimes frustrating) search for truth.
 This search is conducted within the parameters of its own rational understanding of the physical universe.
 In terms of Sartre’s existentialism, we might say that this type of existence is only comprehensible on its own terms, and these terms don’t include essence or spirit.

-It can be a great freedom — especially if we’ve been brought up to believe in a rigid and exclusive doctrine — to think freely, to no longer be tied by dogma.
+It can be a great freedom to think freely, especially if we’ve been brought up to believe in a rigid and exclusive religious doctrine.
 Yet it can also be uncomfortable, even terrifying, to live with the sense that there’s no meaning in the world or in our lives.
-Khayyam puts this powerfully when he depicts a waster on the ground, a man who doesn’t believe in anything, and asks, “Who in this world has the courage of this man?”
+Khayyam puts this powerfully when he depicts a waster on the ground who doesn’t believe in anything.
+Khayyam asks, “Who in this world has the courage of this man?”

 Yet none of this requires exclusivity.
 Just because we believe in one religious system doesn’t mean that there’s only one type of type of religious system, only one type of spiritual journey, or only one type of greater meaning.
 Doubting the superiority of our own particular belief system opens us to all the others.
 By giving ourselves the freedom to doubt, we can more confidently explore both science and religion.
 And if we give ourselves the freedom to explore spirituality, we’re more likely to go beyond tolerance and ecumenicalism to an understanding, through experience, of other religions.
 This is a type of lived Comparative Religion.
 It’s not just understood from afar — from either the academic’s chair or the throne of one who already knows the One and Only Truth.
 If we’re going to believe in a God that has no limits and can’t be circumscribed by reason, why ascribe to Him specific limits?